JuniorCarti/Login-Designs/README.md

-Simple Login Register Page.
+Simple Login -Register Page XML files.
 Modify if you want